Material selection and forming processes (4536) |

 Relation to research: The course is taught by members of the KU Leuven research group Polymer Processing & Engineering.
 As such, typical research topics and recent developments will be discussed.

 Relation to industrial activities: Metal forming and polymer processing are important industrial sectors.
-The companies involved expect our engineers to have mastered the relevant knowledge and skills. |
+These companies expect our engineers to have mastered the relevant knowledge and skills. |

 |